usa-npn/rnpn/cran-comments.md

 ## Test environments

-R CMD CHECK passed on my local OS X install on R 4.0.2 and R development version, Ubuntu running on Travis-CI, and R 4.0.2 on Windows 10.
+R CMD CHECK passed on local Windows 10 and Ubuntu 18 using R 4.0.2 Also passed checks on Github Actions on macOS, Windows with R 3.6 and ubuntu 16 using R 3.5.

 ## R CMD check results